 Captain Arthur Wakefield obtained warrants to arrest Te Rangihaeata and Te Rauparaha on charges of arson after they burnt down a surveyors’ hut in the Wairau valley.
 On 17 June 1843 he took a party of almost 50 armed settlers to Wairau to execute the warrants.
-In a confrontation, a stray shot killed Te Rangihaeata’s wife, Te Rongo, as she sat by the fire.
+In a confrontation at Tuamarina, a stray shot killed Te Rangihaeata’s wife, Te Rongo, as she sat by the fire.
 Shots were exchanged and the settlers retreated.
-Captain Wakefield ordered the firing to cease and surrendered, displaying a white handkerchief as a peace token.
-Wakefield and eight others were taken prisoner.
+Wakefield ordered the firing to cease and surrendered, displaying a white handkerchief as a peace token.
+He and eight others were taken prisoner.
 Te Rangihaeata wanted to kill them.
 Te Rauparaha objected, but Te Rangihaeata reminded him of his wife’s fate, then clubbed the men to death.
-In all 22 settlers and at least four Māori were killed.
+In all, 22 settlers and at least four Māori were killed.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.